HuStmpHrrr/popl20-artifact/docs/index.md

 in the paper.
 They include:

 * In Agda, names are modelled using De Bruijn indices.
-* In Coq, names are modelled using cofinite quantification.
+* In Coq, names are modelled using locally nameless representation with cofinite quantification.
 Therefore, in addition to requiring a type being closed w.r.t. the context, well-formedness condition also requires that the types are locally closed.
-* Some conclusions are results of equivalences of intermediate languages which are not mentioned in the paper.
+* Some conclusions in the formalization are results of equivalences of intermediate languages which are not mentioned in the paper.
+For example, completeness theorems of kernel and strong kernel `D<:` belong to this category.
 * Step subtyping and Stare-at subtyping are modelled as program traces.
 In addition to every input/output, the relations also rely on a name store, very often represented by `L`, which means when a free name is drawn from a supply, the name must not be in